55 Sights in Padua, Italy (with Map and Images)

 La Gatta

-The Cat of St. Andrew, popularly called the Cat, is a monument of medieval origin that is located in the small churchyard of the church of Sant'Andrea in Padua.
-The monument, consisting of a stone sculpture depicting a lion placed on a Roman column, was demolished on 23 September 2013 by a manoeuvring means of transport and relocated on 19 March 2015.
+The cat of Sant'Andrea, popularly called the cat, is a monument of medieval origin located in the small churchyard of the church of Sant'Andrea in Padua.
+The monument, composed of a stone sculpture depicting a lion placed on an Roman age column, was shot down on 23 September 2013 by a means of transport in maneuver and relocated on March 19, 2015.

 Wikipedia: Gatta di Sant'Andrea (IT)